cloudflare/cloudflare-docs/content/china-network/reference/infrastructure.md

 ## China data centers

-As of March 2022, there are more than 40 data centers spanning over 35 cities across mainland China.
+As of March 2022, there are more than 40 data centers operated by JD Cloud spanning over 35 cities across mainland China.

 For up-to-date information, refer to the [Cloudflare China Network](https://www.cloudflare.com/china-network/) page.